 Over time, the pericardium loses its elasticity and becomes rigid.
-The condition is rare in adults, and it is even less common in children.
+The condition is rare in adults and is even less common in children.

-It can become a serious health problem.
-If left untreated, a rigid pericardium can lead to symptoms of heart failure, and can even be life-threatening.
+It can become a severe health problem.
+If left untreated, a rigid pericardium can lead to symptoms of heart failure and can even be life-threatening.
 There are effective treatments for the condition.

 What are the symptoms?

 - Symptoms of constrictive pericarditis include:

 - The respiratory difficulty develops slowly and worsens.

 - Swollen abdomen.

 - Chronic severe swelling in the legs and ankles.